sntruong12/quiet-time/README.md

 ## Future Enhancements

 1. Polish the animations.
-2. Create a better UX for the user.
+2. Create a better UX for the user by polishing the animations.
+Try to do some ease in animations for example.